bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/explaining-bitcoin-addresses.md

 Sjors Provoost: 00:13:56

 Yes, and keep in mind, so that is the information you send to somebody else when you want them to send you Bitcoin.
 You could also just send them 00 and then the public key and maybe they would be able to interpret that.
 Probably not.
-You could send them the actual script that's used on the blockchain because on the blockchain There is no like base 58 or base 64 or anything like that.
+You could send them the actual script that's used on the blockchain because on the blockchain There is no like base58 or base 64 or anything like that.
 The blockchain is just, you know, binary information.
 So the blockchain has this script that says, if the person has the right public key hash, has the public key belonging to this public key hash, then you can spend it.
 And we talked about in an earlier episode how Bitcoin scripts work.
 So you could send somebody the Bitcoin script in hexadecimal, anything you want.
 But the convention is you use this address format.
 And that's why all traditional Bitcoin addresses start with a one.
 And they're all the same, roughly the same length.

 Aaron Van Wirdum: 00:14:45

-Okay, so a Bitcoin address is basically just a base 58 representation of a version number plus a public key hash.
-Sure, is base 58 used for anything else in Bitcoin?
+Okay, so a Bitcoin address is basically just a base58 representation of a version number plus a public key hash.
+Sure, is base58 used for anything else in Bitcoin?

 Sjors Provoost: 00:15:01